 - Managing the customer base

 - Optimizing customer service

 - Generating reports to evaluate sales and marketing performance

-Once you’ve determined your goals for CRM development, decide on the type of CRM solution you need.
+Once you’ve determined your goals for CRM software development, decide on the type of CRM solution you need.
 There are three types of CRM solutions: operational, analytical, and collaborative.
 Each is designed for a different purpose.

 An operational CRM system is designed to automate marketing, sales, and service processes.
 With an operational CRM, you can close more deals, effectively generate leads and convert them into customers, and access customer data like contact details, sales history, and communication history.

 Analytical CRM systems help businesses effectively manage customer data and customer acquisition and retention processes.
 An analytical CRM gives you insights into customer data from different channels so you can see common issues that your customers are facing and discover the effectiveness of your marketing and sales strategies.

 A collaborative CRM system, also known as a strategic CRM, focuses on improving teamwork, developing better customer service, and increasing customer satisfaction and retention.
 With collaborative CRM, communication with customers is synchronized across different communication channels such as email, phone, and social networking platforms.

 Each user role will grant access to certain functionality.
 For example, your sales team can have permission to track customer interactions, update contact lists, create tasks and schedule follow-up reminders, and create contracts and invoices, while C-level executives can be allowed to keep track of sales and marketing metrics like cost per lead (CPL) and cost per acquisition (CPA) to measure team performance.